 Annuity Riders

 Have you ever wondered how an annuity's "guarantee" works?
-Annuity guarantees vary from contract to contract, and you can often alter your contract to include a rider, which is an add-on to the standard annuity contract.
-While riders can add certain benefits or additional security, these features may include additional fees that could reduce the amount you receive from the contract over time.
+Annuity guarantees vary from contract to contract, and additional guarantees or features can be added in the form of a rider.
+While riders can add certain benefits or additional security, these features may include additional fees that could reduce potential returns over time.

 Explaining Riders